monero-integrations/monerowp/readme.txt

 * Add monero payments option to your existing online store with alternative main currency.
 * Flexible exchange rate calculations fully managed via administrative settings.
 * Zero fees and no commissions for monero payments processing from any third party.
-* Automatic conversion to Monero via real time exchange rate feed and calculations.
+* Automatic conversion to Monero via realtime exchange rate feed and calculations.
 * Ability to set exchange rate calculation multiplier to compensate for any possible losses due to bank conversions and funds transfer fees.

 == Installation ==

-1. Install "Monero WooCommerce extension" WordPress plugin just like any other WordPress plugin.
+1. Install "Monero WooCommerce extension" wordpress plugin just like any other Wordpress plugin.
 2. Activate
-3. Setup your monero-wallet-rpc with a view-only wallet
-4. Add your monero-wallet-rpc host address and Monero address in the settings panel
-5. Click “Enable this payment gateway”
+3. Configure it with your wallet rpc address, (username or password not requested), your monero address
-6. Enjoy it!
+4. Enjoy it!

 == Remove plugin ==